uqlibrary/technology-training/R/FAQ.md

 # R Frequently Asked Questions

-This is a compilation of questions and answers that have been asked during R sessions at the CDS.
+This is a compilation of questions and answers that have been asked during R sessions at the Library.

 ## General